-Of the nearly 36 million people aged 65 or older in the United States, about 7 million need a caregiver's help on a daily basis.
+Of the approximately 51 million people aged 65 or older in the United States in 2017, many need a caregiver's help on a daily basis.
 More than 22 million caregivers in the United States provide ongoing care for older people.
 They may provide care for a few hours a week or around the clock.

-Most caregivers are the spouses or children of the people they care for (see Family Caregiving for Older People), and most are women.
+Most caregivers are family caregivers Family Caregiving for Older People Family caregivers play a key role in caring for chronically ill older people.
+Although neighbors and friends may help, about 80% of help in the home (physical, emotional, social, and economic)... read more , the spouses or children of the people they care for, and most are women.
 About two thirds of caregivers work full- or part-time in addition to providing care.

 Determining whether an older person needs care can be difficult.
 Observing how well an older person is able to do the following can help concerned family members make this decision: